civican/legisinfo/44-1/bills/C-19/bill_text.md

   **(1)** Subsection 1102(20.1) of the Regulations is replaced by the following:

-    **(20.1)** For the purposes of subsections **1100(0.3) and** (2.02) and **1104(3.1) and** (4), a particular person or partnership and another person or partnership shall be considered not to be dealing at arm's length with each other in respect of the acquisition or ownership of a property if, in the absence of this subsection, they would be considered to be dealing at arm's length with each other and it may reasonably be considered that the principal purpose of any transaction or event, or a series of transactions or events, is to cause
+    **(20.1)** For the purposes of subsections 1100(0.3) and (2.02) and 1104(3.1) and (4), a particular person or partnership and another person or partnership shall be considered not to be dealing at arm's length with each other in respect of the acquisition or ownership of a property if, in the absence of this subsection, they would be considered to be dealing at arm's length with each other and it may reasonably be considered that the principal purpose of any transaction or event, or a series of transactions or events, is to cause

-      the property to qualify as accelerated investment incentive property **or immediate expensing property**; or
+      the property to qualify as accelerated investment incentive property or immediate expensing property; or

-      the particular person or partnership and the other person or partnership to satisfy the condition in subclause 1100(2.02)(a)(i)(C)(I) **or subparagraph 1100(0.3)(c)(i)**.
+      the particular person or partnership and the other person or partnership to satisfy the condition in subclause 1100(2.02)(a)(i)(C)(I) or subparagraph 1100(0.3)(c)(i).

     **(2)** Subsection (1) is deemed to have come into force on April 19, 2021.